 (June 2) -- Graduates from two Orenda high schools walked the stage during their respective commencement ceremonies held in the newest venue on the Gateway College Prep School campus in Georgetown, Texas.

 Sixty-nine graduates were honored during ceremonies at Gateway College Prep and 37 graduates from Gateway Tech High School.

-(May 5) -- The U.S. News & World Report ranked Gateway College Prep School among the top 100 high schools in Texas for 2019.
+(May 5) -- A U.S. News & World Report story ranked Gateway College Prep School among the top 100 high schools in Texas for 2019.

 This year’s rankings again recognized many open-enrollment charter schools in Texas.
 In addition to the national list, US News also puts out a Top 100 Texas Public High Schools.
 Public charter schools took 35 of the Top 100 spots!
 A great accomplishment when you consider that we only make up 6 percent of public schools in Texas.

-In determining its rankings, U.S. News and World Report considers many factors, including college readiness, math and reading proficiency, math and reading performance, under-served student performance, college curriculum breadth, and graduation rates.
+In determining its rankings, U.S. News and World Report considered many factors, including college readiness, math and reading proficiency, math and reading performance, under-served student performance, college curriculum breadth, and graduation rates.

 Open-enrollment public charter schools continue to make great progress in preparing Texas students for life.
 The Texas Charter Schools Association is incredibly proud of the 35 public charter schools that have earned their spot in the Top 100 Public High Schools in the Lone Star State.

 COSTA MESA, Calif. — Dec.
 11, 2018 — BenQ, an internationally renowned provider of visual display solutions, today announced that New Horizons School, part of the Orenda Education Charter School District in Texas, successfully installed BenQ’s short-throw interactive projectors in its classrooms.
 BenQ’s interactive short-throw education projectors are transforming the classroom, enhancing learning with multitouch interactivity and outstanding picture quality and brightness.